 The primary objective of capital management is to maintain strong capital to support medium to long-term business growth.
-An effective capital management process provides resilience arising from both internal and external factors resulting in additional capital requirements.
+An effective capital management process guards against crises that may emerge from internal / external factors, calling for immediate additional capital.
 The Bank maintains strong capital ratios not only to support its business and maximise shareholders' value but also to maintain depositors' and market confidence.
 The Prudential Regulation Authority sets and monitors the capital requirement for the Bank.

-The Bank's capital has been invested by the Parent bank to support long-term business growth of the Bank, which includes capital resources to meet Pillar 1, Pillar 2, CRD Buffers and PRA Buffer.
+The Bank's capital has been injected / sponsored by the Parent bank to support long-term business growth of the Bank, which includes capital resources to meet Pillar 1, Pillar 2, CRD Buffers and PRA Buffer.
 The Bank also maintains internal capital buffer over and above the minimum regulatory capital requirement.
 The Bank also takes into account changes in economic conditions; risk characteristics of its activities and regulatory requirement in managing its capital structure and make adjustments to it in the light of such changes.